Introduction | Ancient Greek Ethics | Normative Ethics | Meta-Ethics | Descriptive Ethics | Applied Ethics | Major Doctrines

 Cynicism is an ancient doctrine best exemplified by the Greek philosopher Diogenes of Sinope, who lived in a tub on the streets of Athens.
 He taught that a life lived according to Nature was better than one that conformed to convention, and that a simple life is essential to virtue and happiness.
 As a moral teacher, Diogenes emphasized detachment from many of those things conventionally considered "good".

 Hedonism posits that the principal ethic is maximizing pleasure and minimizing pain.
 This may range from those advocating self-gratification regardless of the pain and expense to others and with no thought for the future (Cyrenaic Hedonism), to those who believe that the most ethical pursuit maximizes pleasure and happiness for the most people.
-Somewhere in the middle of this continuum, Epicureanism observed that indiscriminate indulgence sometimes result in negative consequences, such as pain and fear, which are to be avoided.
+Somewhere in the middle of this continuum, Epicureanism observed that indiscriminate indulgence sometimes results in negative consequences, such as pain and fear, which are to be avoided.

 The Stoic philosopher Epictetus posited that the greatest good was contentment, serenity and peace of mind, which can be achieved by self-mastery over one's desires and emotions, and freedom from material attachments.
 In particular, sex and sexual desire are to be avoided as the greatest threat to the integrity and equilibrium of a man's mind.
 According to Epictetus, difficult problems in life should not be avoided, but rather embraced as spiritual exercises needed for the health of the spirit.